-Generator's Forced Outage shall expire on the last day of the month which contains the 180th day of the Forced Outage.
 The Forced Outage of a Generator that Commenced Repair but ceased or unreasonably delayed the Generator's repair shall terminate on the last day of the month containing the date that the Market Participant ceased or unreasonably delayed the repair.
-The ISO will determine a Market Participant has unreasonably delayed the repair of its Generator if such delay would not have been included in a Credible Repair Plan from a supplier experiencing the situation which caused the Market Participant to delay the repair of its Generator.
+If the reconfiguration of a HSR's component Generators to participate in the markets as independent Generators ceases, or is unreasonably delayed, then the affected Generators will enter an ICAP Ineligible Forced Outage on the last day of the month containing the date that the Market Participant ceased or unreasonably delayed the reconfiguration.
+The ISO will determine a Market Participant has unreasonably delayed the repair or reconfiguration of its Generator(s) if such delay would not have been included in a Credible Repair Plan from a supplier experiencing the situation which caused the Market Participant to delay the repair or reconfiguration of its Generator(s).